2021-03-01

 error messages, it does include an explicit version where arguments

-of a function can be explicitly curried by placing _
+of a function can be explicitly curried by placing _ where that argument

 would normally go.
-For example, in the following example, f1
+For example, in the following example, f1 and f2 are

 equivalent: